 Unwittingly, too many businesses are risking their survival and making it very difficult to bounce back successfully from a major loss.

-The problem is underinsurance and insurers, brokers and their clients need to work together to ensure that when a loss occurs the insurance in place will respond effectively and get the business back on its feet quickly.
+The problem is underinsurance, and insurers, brokers and customers need to work together to ensure that when a loss occurs, the insurance in place will respond effectively and get the business back on its feet quickly.

 In today’s tough economic climate, many businesses are not prioritising the valuation and risk assessment aspect of their insurance programme, fearful that it may lead to higher premiums.

 Across many different market sectors and varying lines of business, underinsurance is rife and when a claim arises the impact can be disastrous.

 If sums insured are only 75% of what they should be, then insurers can apply that percentage to any claim.
 This ‘application of average’ can see underinsured businesses face a shortfall in their insurance payout and leave them with an unexpected and often sizeable bill.

 Indeed, the issue has become such a concern for the British Insurance Brokers’ Association (BIBA) that it is publishing a booklet focusing solely on underinsurance later this year.